Young Philanthropists Program

 If you have any questions about the program, please contact Meg Soffen.

-2025 Yong Philanthropists Program Awards $32,500 in Grants to 5 Local Nonprofits
+2025 Young Philanthropists Program Awards $32,500 in Grants to 5 Local Nonprofits

 Last year’s 2025 class of Young Philanthropists, led by Co-Presidents Dylan Rees and Jeremy Schubert, spent the year diving deep into the issue of civic engagement.
 They heard from guest speakers and nonprofit leaders who talked about how to create community change, and how young people can use the tools at their disposal - including their voices - to improve their communities.
 The Young Philanthropists reviewed grant applications and visited nonprofit organizations throughout the year to see their work in action.
 They also fundraised throughout the year - writing letters, hosting events, and partnering with local businesses.
 In the end, the group was able to grant an impressive $32,500 in total to five organizations: